Vikas2171/Chat_Application/README.md

 ## Project Structure
 * __Server Code (`Server.cpp`):__ Accepts client connections, broadcasts messages, logs chat history, and manages graceful shutdown.
 * __Client Code (`Client.cpp`):__ Connects to the server, sends messages typed by the user, and receives broadcasts.
+* __Shared Framing (`Framing.h`):__ A small header included by both `Server.cpp` and `Client.cpp` defining the newline-delimited wire protocol they both speak, so the two endpoints can't silently drift apart on how messages are framed.

 ## Features
 * Multiple clients can connect to the server simultaneously (`MAX_CLIENTS`, default 5).